 In acleaning symbiosis, theclownfish feeds on small invertebrates, that otherwise have potential to harm thesea anemone, and the fecal matter from the clownfish provides nutrients to the sea anemone.
 The clownfish is protected from predators by the anemone's stinging cells, to which the clownfish is immune.
 The relationship is therefore classified asmutualistic.[1]

+Symbiosis is any close and long-termbiological interaction between twoorganisms of differentspecies.[2]
+In 1879,Heinrich Anton de Bary defined symbiosis as "the living together of unlike organisms".
 The term is sometimes more exclusively used in a restricted, mutualistic sense, where both symbionts contribute to each other's subsistence.
-This means that they each benefit each other in some way.[3]
+This means that they benefit each other in some way.[2]

 Diagram of the six possible types of symbiotic relationship, from mutual benefit to mutual harm.

-In 1949,Edward Haskell proposed an integrative approach with a classification of "co-actions",[14] later adopted by biologists as "interactions".[15][16][17][18]
+In 1949,Edward Haskell proposed an integrative approach with a classification of "co-actions",[13] which was later adopted by biologists as "interactions".[14][15][16][17]

-Competition can be defined as an interaction betweenorganisms or species, in which thefitness of one is lowered by the presence of another.[32]
-Competition can also occur between cells within the same organism which is why older cells are usually eliminated from tissues.
-This allows the organism to stay as healthy as possible by constantly eliminating old cells and making new ones.[33]Limited supply of at least one resource (such asfood,water, andterritory) used by both usually facilitates this type of interaction, although the competition can also be for other resources.[34]
+Competition is an interaction in which one organism'sfitness is reduced by another's presence.[31]
+Competition can also occur between cells within the same organism, which is why older cells are usually eliminated from tissues.
+This allows the organism to stay as healthy as possible by constantly eliminating old cells and making new ones.[32]Limited supply of at least one resource (such asfood,water, andterritory) used by both usually facilitates this type of interaction, although the competition can also be for other resources.[33]

 Theblack walnut secretes a chemical from its roots that harms neighboring plants, an example ofantagonism.

-The termamensalism is often used to describe strongly asymmetrical competitive interactions, such as between theSpanish ibex andweevils of the genusTimarcha which feed upon the same type of shrub.
-Whilst the presence of the weevil has almost no influence on food availability, the presence of ibex has an enormous detrimental effect on weevil numbers, as they consume significant quantities of plant matter and incidentally ingest the weevils upon it.[38]
+An example is the relationship between theSpanish ibex andweevils of the genusTimarcha which feed upon the same type of shrub.
+Whilst the presence of the weevil has almost no influence on food availability, the presence of ibex has a detrimental effect on weevil numbers, as they consume significant quantities of plant matter and incidentally ingest the weevils upon it.[37]

 Commensalism describes a relationship between two living organisms where one benefits and the other is not significantly harmed or helped.
 It is derived from the English wordcommensal, used of humansocial interaction.
 It derives from a medieval Latin word meaning sharing food, formed fromcom- (with) andmensa (table).[38][39]